-In a survey of nearly 1,000 performers and stage management:
+In a survey of nearly 1,000 performers and stage managers:

-- a.
-56 per cent said their experiences of accommodation would make them less likely to apply for jobs involving working away from home. - b.
-71 per cent regularly felt unsafe in their accommodation. - c.
+- i.
+56 per cent said their experiences of accommodation would make them less likely to apply for jobs involving working away from home - ii.
+71 per cent regularly felt unsafe in their accommodation - iii.
 41 per cent said issues with accommodation had a detrimental impact on their mental health.